Factbox - Sanctions imposed on Syria

 -- On May 18, Washington added Assad to the sanctions to press him to carry out promised political reforms.

--- Syria's vice president, prime minister, interior and defence ministers, the head of military intelligence and director of the political security branch are also sanctioned.
+-- Syria's vice president, prime minister, interior and defence ministers, the head of military intelligence and director of the political security branch are also hit by those sanctions.

 -- On June 29, the Treasury named the four major branches of Syria's security forces and said any assets they may have subject to U.S. jurisdiction would be frozen and that Americans were barred from any dealing with them.
 The Treasury also named Ismail Ahmadi Moghadam, the chief of Iran's Law Enforcement Forces, and a deputy, Ahmad-Reza Radan, for aiding Syria.
 It said Radan travelled to Damascus in April to offer expertise in Syria's crackdown on the Syrian people.